matter-labs/zksync-web-era-docs/docs/dev/guide/custom-paymaster-tutorial.md

 # Tutorial: Building custom paymaster

-Let's see how we can use the paymaster feature to build a custom paymaster that will enable us to pay fees for any user holding our token.
+Let's see how we can use the paymaster feature to build a custom paymaster that allows users to pay fees in our token.
+For the simplicity of the tutorial, we will assume that paying a single unit of our token is enough to cover any transaction fee.

 ## Preliminaries